-Each geographic division designates one of its World Service Representatives to sit on the Human Resource Panel each conference cycle.
-This panel is staffed and facilitated by the WSO Human Resources Director.
-Its primary function is to select members from the World Service Representatives and the World Pool as nominees to serve on the World Board and the ad hoc committees.
-They would carefully assess each representative and pool member through interviews and written assessment procedures, and make informed decisions to match members to open service positions.
-They do not have authority to appoint members, but only to offer individuals or slates as nominees for positions that are open.
+Each geographic entity designates one Representative to sit on the Human Resource Panel each conference cycle.
+This panel is staffed and facilitated by a WSO employee responsible for human resources management.
+Its primary function is to select members from among the fellowship Representatives and the World Pool as nominees to fill board or committee positions.
+They do not have authority to appoint members, but only to review service resumes and conduct interviews in order to offer individuals or slates as nominees for positions that are open.
 The actual selection is made by the conference or the board as specified by established procedure for the particular open position.